anku255/anku255.github.io/_posts/2017-10-26-align-items.markdown

 ### align-items

 `align-items` is used to align flex-items along the cross axis in a flex-container.
-The default direction of cross axis is from top to bottom.
+The default direction of cross-axis is from top to bottom.
 You must be thinking that to center the flex-items vertically we can set `align-items` to `center` and you are right but there is a catch!
 Let us find it out by setting `align-items` to `center` and see the output.

 ```css
 .container {